opendocsg/slw-judgments-backfill/2004_SGHC_224/report.md

 mind that physical violence in any form is alien and wholly impermissible in the context of their relationship.

 22     The court has repeatedly made it patently clear that employers who mistreat their foreign domestic workers will be severely excoriated, with such malfeasance entailing nothing less than severe deterrent sentences.
-In this context, Yong Pung How CJ emphatically stated in _Farida Begam d/o Mohd Artham v PP_ [2001] 4 SLR 610 at [26]:
+In this context, Yong Pung How CJ emphatically stated in _Farida Begam d/o Mohd Artham v PP_ <span class="citation">[2001] 4 SLR 610</span> at [26]:

  In imposing custodial sentences, the courts in cases like Wong Suet Peng v PP (MA 170/2000) and Chung Poh Chee v PP (MA 71/2000) have recognised the need for deterrence and the importance of public policy in this area.